 Access and Speed

-Today's busy, on-the-go lifestyles have spawned some other unique internet access options.
-One such service is Karma Go, which is a pocket-sized pod which gives you a connection no matter where you are.
+Today's busy, on-the-go lifestyles have spawned some other unique internet usage options.
+One such service is a mobile hotspot, which is a pocket-sized device which gives you a connection no matter where you are.
 Granted, this route isn't the cheapest wireless internet out there, but with pay-as-you-go options, it beats getting roped into a contract.
-You also get to take your internet everywhere, which can save you money on data if you typically use your cell phone as a hot spot when working away from home or the office.

 How It Works:

-There are other portable choices for getting online, however, they aren't exactly what I'd call cheap internet plans.
+There are other portable choices for getting online, however, mobile broadband service options aren't exactly what I'd call cheap internet plans.
 There is a provider with free wireless access, FreedomPop, however, I found the website to be less than user-friendly and the "free" option only includes 500 MB of data.
 You must also, of course, purchase the hotspot device and speeds are rumored to be painfully slow.

-One good possibility for mobile wireless internet is to check with your cellular provider, as many now offer devices which give you wireless access without having to tether your phone.
+One good possibility for mobile broadband internet is to check with your cellular provider (whether by looking up the information on the website or calling the customer service phone number), as many now offer devices which give you wireless access without having to tether your phone.

 Cheap Internet Service for Low Income